FlorescuAndrei/05-hibernate-advanced-mappings/README.md

 Config: hibernate.cfg.xml.
 Lib: hibernate lib required; mysql-connector.
-Not a Spring project, not a Maven project
+(not a Spring project, not a Maven project)

 Database Diagram: